The Edit Provider window is where provider information is entered.

 Anesthesia Provider Groups (optional): Assign the provider to an anesthesia group.
 If assigned, this provider will populate the corresponding dropdowns in the Anesthesia record.

 Secondary Provider: Mark the provider as a hygienist.

 Signature on File: Indicate whether or not the provider has a signature on file.
-May affect what shows on the ADA 2012 Claim Form for treating provider signature.
+May affect what shows on the ADA 2012 and 2018 Claim Forms for treating provider signature.

 Not a Person: Check this box to mark the provider as an entity or organization instead of a person.
 Then enter business ID numbers instead of personal ID numbers.
 Useful when offices want to use practice or facility as the provider on claims.

-Hidden: Remove this provider as a selection option in various areas of the program (e.g. for providers who are no longer with the practice).
-Their schedule will be deleted and an X will show in the Hidden column of the Providers List.
+Hidden: Remove this provider as a selection option in various areas of the program (e.g., for providers who are no longer with the practice).
+Their Schedule will be removed and an X will show in the Hidden column of the Providers List.
 The provider will still be a selection option in standard reports.
 Hidden providers cannot access eRx.
 This will not affect scheduled appointments.